-Inspired by our sea-side location and Patrick Heron's use of colour and scale, we have brought together some of the brightest artists to explore perhaps one of the world's favourite colours - blue.
-With performance, film and poetry, the galleries will be bought to life alongside an evening of music and drinks from the terrace cafe.
+Inspired by our sea-side location and Patrick Heron's use of colour and scale, we explore one of the world's favourite colours - blue through performance, film and poetry, alongside an evening of music and drinks in our terrace cafe.

 Programme of events